Simulating Open Quantum Systems Using Hamiltonian Simulations: Main results

-In this section, we describe the construction of our main simulation algorithm, focusing on deriving the $k$-th order scheme for the time-independent Lindblad equation.
-We outline the general procedure for constructing the Hamiltonian $\widetilde{H}$ for any $k$, and in Appendix \ref{sec:second_order_scheme}, we provide a specific example of a second-order scheme for time-independent Lindbladian dynamics.
-In \cref{sec:all_scheme}, we extend our approach to time-dependent Lindblad equations and present the explicit forms of $\widetilde{H}$ for the first to third order schemes, covering both time-dependent and time-independent scenarios.
+In this section, we describe the construction of our main simulation algorithm, focusing on deriving the $k$ th-order scheme for the time-independent Lindblad equation.
+We outline the general procedure for constructing the Hamiltonian $\widetilde{H}$ for any $k$ and in Appendix \ref{sec:second_order_scheme} we provide a specific example of a second-order scheme for time-independent Lindbladian dynamics.
+In \cref{sec:all_scheme}, we extend our approach to time-dependent Lindblad equations and present the explicit forms of $\widetilde{H}$ for the first- to third-order schemes, covering both time-dependent and time-independent scenarios.

-We first notice that the simulation algorithm for~\eqref{eq:lindblad} is straightforward after obtaining $\widetilde{H}$ (see \cref{fig:circuit}).
+We first note that the simulation algorithm for~\eqref{eq:lindblad} is straightforward after obtaining $\widetilde{H}$ (see \cref{fig:circuit}).
 Given a required order $k>0$, after finding the Hamiltonian $\widetilde{H}$ such that

 our numerical scheme is